cyrilcon/cyrilcon/README.md

 ---

+I am self-taught.
 I have been in IT since 2018.
 I have created more than ten Telegram bots with different levels of complexity.
 I focus on designing and managing APIs and databases.
-I learned everything by myself.

 <h2 align="center">🛠 Skills</h2>